Canon G5 X vs Fujifilm X-Pro2

 So what is the bottom line?
 Is there a clear favorite between the Canon G5 X and the Fujifilm X-Pro2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G5 X: